truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 However, HA systems with dual controllers must use static IP addresses.

 To allow controller 1 to access the UI, you must disable DHCP and add the controller 1 static IP address and netmask as an alias on the primary network interface, and then enter the network settings for host name, domain name, default gateway, and the name servers (1 and 2).
-You can configure the rest of the HA global network settings in the SCALE web UI.
+You can configure the rest of the HA global network settings in the TrueNAS web UI.

 To use the Console setup menu to configure required network settings on controller 1: